lupyuen/lupyuen.github.io/src/pio.md

 _How did we search online for the Linux Driver?_

+Suppose we're searching for the Allwinner A64 TCON Driver.

+From the Linux Device Tree above, the __"compatible"__ field reveals the name of the driver: _"sun8i-a83t-tcon-lcd"_

 Head over to [__GitHub Code Search__](https://github.com/search).

 Enter the __Driver Name__, including quotes: _"sun8i-a83t-tcon-lcd"_